Can CBD Help With Sleep? Scientific Evidence & My Experience

 How Much CBD Should You Take for Sleep?

 At this time, there’s no official recommended dosage of CBD for sleep.
-It’s important to note that the ideal amount will be different for each individual, depending on your age, weight, genetics, and other factors.
+It’s important to note that the ideal amount will differ for each individual, depending on your age, weight, genetics, and other factors.

-Clinicians suggest a ‘start low and go slow’ approach when taking CBD for the first time (27).
-Begin with a small dose like 10-15 mg and carefully observe the effects for at least two hours, slowly raising it over time until you feel the desired effects.
+Clinicians suggest a ‘start low and go slow’ approach when taking CBD for the first time (28).
+Begin with a small dose, like 10-15 mg, and carefully observe the effects for at least two hours, slowly raising it over time until you feel the desired effects.

-You can also use your product’s recommended dosage as a useful starting point.
+You can also use your product’s recommended dosage as a starting point.

 Potential Side Effects